 - It should indicate how much the project will contribute to the final degree classification.

-- The supervisor should send a letter of support separately to the administrative secretary.
+- The supervisor should send a letter of support separately to the administrator.
 The letter must explain how the project relates to economic and/or social history.

 - Applications may be submitted at any time.

 Please note that no award will be made for: